FantasyNitroGEN/visallo/docs/running.md

         mvn -am -pl web/war help:all-profiles

-Profiles that begin with `gqw` are graph property workers, which are primarily features that process ingested data.
+Profiles that begin with `gpw` are graph property workers, which are primarily features that process ingested data.
 Features starting with `web` are web application plugins.

 It's also worth noting that some profiles are configured to run automatically.
 You can run the following command to see which profiles they are.